MAKI is a friendly humanoid robot designed specifically to be replicated using a desktop 3D printer. Read more

 Backers who pledge $35 or more will receive all the STL files necessary to print MAKI as well as an AX-12 gripper.
 You will also have access to downloadable assembly instructions in PDF format.Estimated delivery:

 Backers who pledge $60 or more will receive all the STL files necessary to print MAKI.
 You will also have access to downloadable assembly instructions in PDF format.
-In addition, you will receive a limited edition MAKI design printed on an American Apparel T-shirt, available only through this Kickstarter.Estimated delivery:Add $10 USD to ship outside the US
+In addition, you will receive a limited edition MAKI design printed on an American Apparel T-shirt, available only through this Kickstarter.Estimated delivery:Ships anywhere in the world

 Backers who pledge $85 or more will receive all the STL files necessary to print MAKI.
 You will also have access to downloadable assembly instructions in PDF format.
-In addition, you will receive a limited edition MAKI design printed on an American Apparel Zip Hoodie, available only through this Kickstarter.Estimated delivery:Add $15 USD to ship outside the US
+In addition, you will receive a limited edition MAKI design printed on an American Apparel Zip Hoodie, available only through this Kickstarter.Estimated delivery:Ships anywhere in the world

 Backers who pledge $100 or more will receive all the STL files necessary to print MAKI.
 You will also have access to downloadable assembly instructions in PDF format.
-In addition, you will receive both a limited edition T-shirt and Hoodie, available only through this Kickstarter.Estimated delivery:Add $20 USD to ship outside the US
+In addition, you will receive both a limited edition T-shirt and Hoodie, available only through this Kickstarter.Estimated delivery:Ships anywhere in the world

 1 backer Limited (29 left of 30)

-In addition to receiving everything from Reward #6, backers who pledge $200 or more will also receive 1.9kg of 3mm ABS plastic (Choice of three color combinations).Estimated delivery:Ships within the US only
+In addition to receiving everything from Reward #6, backers who pledge $200 or more will also receive 1.9kg of 3mm ABS plastic (Choice of three color combinations).Estimated delivery:Only ships to: United States

 - (15 days)